-Admission to the school during the school year depends on whether or not there are places available.
-All year groups at the school have 15 places.
-Applications must be made to the Buckinghamshire Admissions team for in-year admissions to Years 1 and 2 and to the Reception Year once school year has started.
+Admission to the Nursery during the school year depends on whether or not there are places available.
+Applications must be made to the school Governors.

-If there is a vacancy, and there is no child on the relevant waiting list with a higher priority (according to the over-subscription criteria 1-6 above), a place will be offered.
+If there is a vacancy, and there is no child on the relevant waiting list with a higher priority (according to the oversubscription criteria 1-6 above), a place will be offered.